 Your brain and nerves also change with age, so problems like memory loss or poor eyesight might start to affect the practical aspects of taking medicines.
 For example, it is easier to accidentally take your medicine twice, or forget to take it at all.

-You might have been prescribed a large number of medicines.
-If you take 5 or more medicines daily, you are twice as likely to have side effects than others.
+You might have been prescribed many different medicines.
+If you take 5 or more medicines daily, you are twice as likely to have side effects than other people.
 You are also far more likely to be taking medicines that could interact with each other.

 How to improve your medicine safety

 Your doctor might have already considered your age and increased risk of side effects or mistakes.
 But it’s worth asking some important questions, such as:

 - Why do I need to take this medicine?

 - Are there side effects and what should I do if I notice any side effects or symptoms?

 - What should I do if I notice any side effects or symptoms?